radianttap/Ambar/README.md

 ### CocoaPods

 [CocoaPods](https://cocoapods.org) is a dependency manager for Cocoa projects.
 For usage and installation instructions, visit their website.
-To integrate Coordinator into your Xcode project using CocoaPods, specify it in your `Podfile`:
+To integrate Ambar into your Xcode project using CocoaPods, specify it in your `Podfile`:

 ```ruby
 pod 'Ambar', 	:git => 'https://github.com/radianttap/Ambar.git'